-It is possible that the Fund's performance may not fully replicate the changes in the level of the Index due to disruptions in the markets for the Index Commodity, the imposition of speculative position limits or due to other extraordinary circumstances.
-As the Fund approaches or reaches position limits with respect to the Index Contract, the Fund may commence investing in other futures contracts based on the Index Commodity and in futures contracts based on commodities other than the Index Commodity that, in the commercially reasonable judgment of the Managing Owner, tend to exhibit trading prices that correlate with a futures contract that comprises the Index.
-In addition, the Fund is not able to replicate exactly the changes in levels of the Index because the total return generated by the Fund is reduced by expenses and transaction costs, including those incurred in connection with the Fund's trading activities, and increased by, as applicable, Treasury Income, Money Market Income and T-Bill ETF Income, if any, held for margin and cash management purposes.
+It is possible that the Fund's performance may not fully replicate the changes in the level of the Index due to disruptions in the markets for the relevant Index Commodities, the imposition of speculative position limits or due to other extraordinary circumstances.
+As the Fund approaches or reaches position limits with respect to certain Index Contracts, the Fund may commence investing in other futures contracts based on the Index Commodity and in futures contracts based on commodities other than the Index Commodity that, in the commercially reasonable judgment of the Managing Owner, tend to exhibit trading prices that correlate with futures contracts that comprise the Index.
+In addition, the Fund is not able to replicate exactly the changes in the levels of the Index because the total return generated by the Fund is reduced by expenses and transaction costs, including those incurred in connection with the Fund's trading activities, and increased by, as applicable, Treasury Income, Money Market Income and T-Bill ETF Income, if any, held for margin and cash management purposes.
 Tracking the Index requires trading of the Fund's portfolio with a view to tracking the Index over time and is dependent upon the skills of the Managing Owner and its trading principals, among other factors.